zaicodes/beyond-photos-photography/TESTING.md

 ## Further Testing

-To ensure the functionality and responsiveness of my website, I conducted comprehensive testing using various browsers, including Google Chrome, Safari, and Mozilla Firefox, on different devices such as the MacBook Pro 14-inch and iPhone 13 Pro.
+To ensure the functionality and responsiveness of my website, I conducted comprehensive testing on both local host and on published website.

 ### Testing Links:

 On the index page, I thoroughly tested each link, and they all worked as expected.
+I did this on both local host and published website.
 Links leading to external pages, such as the social media links, opened correctly in separate browser tabs.
 The same meticulous testing was performed on the gallery page, faqs page, contact page and even the confirmation page.
 All links functioned correctly, and external links opened in separate tabs as intended.

 ### Contact Us Form Testing:

-I thoroughly tested the contact us form to ensure its functionality.
+I thoroughly tested the contact us form on both local host stage and published product, to ensure its functionality.

 When attempting to submit the form without filling in any input fields, the form correctly directed users to fill in the first name field.
 After providing the first name, I tried submitting again, and the form guided me to fill out the last name field.
 The process continued seamlessly, prompting me to fill the email etc.

 I experimented with different combinations of filled and empty fields.
 Whenever a field was left empty, the form accurately directed me to fill it in before submission.
 Furthermore, I conducted thorough testing on the select option drop-down list in the form.
 If the user failed to select an option from the drop-down list, the form promptly reminded them to complete the other required fields before submission.